Sigmmma/c20/README.md

 The directory for a page can include other files related to that topic, like images or [Graphviz](https://graphviz.org/) files for generating diagrams.

 ## Building and testing
-In order to see content as it will appear online, it must be built first.
+In order to see content as it will appear online, you can run c20 in development mode.
 As a pre-requisite, this project requires [Node.js](https://nodejs.org/en/).
 Run the following shell commands to build and locally serve the website:

 ```sh
 # install dependencies